x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 >  The categories of executables these days go beyond the split of
 > "thing a user can run" and "thing the admin can run". [ref](https://pagure.io/fesco/issue/3135#comment-890527)

-Personally I'd like to think more that
+Personally, I'd like to think more that
 [this proposal](https://discussion.fedoraproject.org/t/f40-change-proposal-unify-usr-bin-and-usr-sbin-system-wide/99853/16)
-is the way to go; that is a more romantic way of seeing linux.
+is the way to go; that is a more romantic way of seeing Linux.
-But then [the reply to that](https://discussion.fedoraproject.org/t/f40-change-proposal-unify-usr-bin-and-usr-sbin-system-wide/99853/18), is an amazingly well painted portrait, of the world we're living in.
+But then [the reply to that](https://discussion.fedoraproject.org/t/f40-change-proposal-unify-usr-bin-and-usr-sbin-system-wide/99853/18), is an amazingly well-painted portrait, of the world we're living in.
-I'll probably take this post as a future reference when I'll have to explain "things that are happening in linux".
+I'll probably take this post as a future reference when I'll have to explain "things that are happening in Linux".
 > ```
 > In the old times there was “root” and lusers,
 > the privilege separation was completely binary.